 The storage of large amounts of manure on any sized livestock operation is often met with challenges.
 The use of manure fertilizer is often a better alternative than mineral fertilizer but too much of a good thing has consequences.
-Too much manure application increases the production of methane gas.
+Too much manure application increases the production of methane gas, which in turn affects climate change.
 Anaerobic digester converts liquid manure into methane with the use of bacteria and no oxygen.
 According to a 2011 National Hog Farmers article, Charles Gould, Michigan State University Extension, “90% of the anaerobic digester is currently in place can be found on farms of 500 cows or more.”